Types of Work

 Financial Independence

-As a contractor, you can adjust your margins to the market rates more regularly, as you start and finish work ore regularly.
+As a contractor, you can adjust your margins to meet market rates more regularly, as you start and finish work more regularly.
 This can help you improve your financial situation in a relatively short amount of time.
 A lot of contractors also use software like Hnry to make their financial administration process quicker and easier, with the cost being minimal compared to the earning potential when contracting.

 Diversity & Variety